Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 1. Award Description

-The Lieutenant Governor’s Post-Secondary Teaching Award recognizes post-secondary educators in Saskatchewan who have displayed excellence in teaching and learning over a number of years, primarily at the undergraduate level.
+The Lieutenant Governor’s Post-Secondary Teaching Award recognizes post-secondary educators in Saskatchewan who have demonstrated excellence in teaching and learning within the post-secondary sector.
+This award is open to all educators from public post-secondary institutions in the province.

-Recipients will each receive a certificate signed by the Lieutenant Governor and Minister of Advanced Education.
 This annual award will mean that Saskatchewan’s post-secondary educators will now be eligible to receive national teaching awards.
-Recipients will also be honoured at a celebration event.
-There is no financial aspect associated with the awards.
+Recipients will be honoured and presented with their award (non-monetary) at a celebration event in the fall.

 Distinguished Teaching Award